U.N. delivers food to residents of besieged Damascus suburb

 Syria's state news agency SANA confirmed the aid delivery, saying Yarmouk's residents were "held hostage by armed terrorist groups" - its usual description of rebel forces.

-UNRWA had blamed the authorities for preventing its convoy from reaching the neighbourhood on Sunday.
+UNRWA had blamed the authorities for preventing its convoy from reaching the neighborhood on Sunday.
 Two weeks earlier, aid convoys turned back after a government escort was fired on.

 Some 15 people are reported to have died from malnutrition in Yarmouk, originally an impoverished Palestinian refugee camp which now houses 18,000 Palestinians, as well as some Syrians.